smidl/AnomalyDetection.jl/README.md

 # Anomaly Detection

 Implementation of various generative neural network models for anomaly detection in Julia, using the Flux framework.
+Serves as a codebase for the comparative study presented in the [paper](https://arxiv.org/abs/1807.05027)

+Škvára, Vít, Tomáš Pevný, and Václav Šmídl. *Are generative deep models for novelty detection truly better?* arXiv preprint arXiv:1807.05027 (2018).

 ## Models implemented: